 AEP has placed an order for the three new NAS batteries with NGK Insulators Ltd. of Japan, the manufacturer and co-developer, along with the Tokyo Electric Power Co., of the technology.
 AEP anticipates delivery in spring 2008.

-The six megawatts added to AEP's system during this deployment is a step toward the company's goal of having 1000 MW of advanced storage capacity on its system in the next decade.
+The six megawatts added to AEP's system during this deployment is a step toward the company's goal of having 1,000 megawatts of advanced storage capacity on its system in the next decade.

 A specific site for the third NAS battery, which is expected to be integrated with wind generation, will be announced in the coming weeks.